Air France in New York: 75 years of unrivalled history

-DC4 “Ciel Ile de France” F-BBDJ .1str flight Paris New-York.
+DC4 “Ciel Ile de France” F-BBDJ: 1st flight Paris New-York.
 From left to right: Robert BONNET, second captain, Jean ROUSSEAU, navigator, Madeleine THIPLOUSE, stewardess, Roger LOUBRY, captain & chief pilot North Atlantic, Georges PLANTIVE & Marien CHAPY, radios. @ collection of Air France museum

 New York has always been a city apart for Air France.
 For the past 75 years, these two cities have laid the foundations of our airline’s incredible adventure.
 Air France’s expertise has turned to this very special route to make it a laboratory of creation and innovation that forever transformed the art of air travel.